ethereum/ethereum-org-website/src/content/zero-knowledge-proofs.md

 The benefit here is that the main Ethereum doesn’t have to do any execution and only needs to apply results from outsourced computation to its state.
 This reduces network congestion and also improves transaction speeds (off-chain protocols optimize for faster execution).

-But how can Ethereum be sure that off-chain transactions were executed correctly?
 The chain needs a way to validate off-chain transactions without re-executing them, or else the value of off-chain execution is lost.

 This is where verifiable computation comes into play.
 When a node executes a transaction outside of Mainnet, it submits a zero-knowledge proof to prove the correctness of off-chain execution.
 This proof (called a [validity proof](/glossary/#validity-proof)) guarantees that a transaction is valid, allowing the main Ethereum chain to apply the result to its state—without waiting for anyone to dispute it.